 The best way to learn Laravel today.

 Ready to buy?
-You can buy the physical book from Amazon, or the physical and/or digital (ebook) from O'Reilly directly.
+You can buy the physical book or the ebook from Amazon, or the ebook

 Who is this book for?

 PHP developers who want to learn Laravel for the first time

 Novice Laravel developers who want to dig deep into the framework

 Experienced Laravel developers who want to learn a few new tricks